GluuFederation/docs-de-prod/docs/source/operation/vault.md

 There are various ways to _mount_ this file into Vault container:

--   Mount volume of `vault_gluu_policy.hcl` directly from host's filesystem:
+-   Mount `vault_gluu_policy.hcl` volume directly from host's filesystem:

         docker run \
             -v /path/to/vault_gluu_policy.hcl:/vault/config/policy.hcl \